Description

 - Abide by all Corps program safety regulations as well as applicable federal/state/municipal law and OSHA requirements; communicate any safety concerns or incidents to program staff and project partners

-- Complete projects and activities in collaboration with co-leaders, community partners, and youth participants while demonstrating a commitment to the Corps values of safety, justice, stewardship, community, and leadership.
+- Complete projects and activities in collaboration with co-leaders, community partners, and youth participants while demonstrating a commitment to the Corps mission.

 Hours & Schedule